 Derivative financial instruments are used for trading purposes.
 Futures contracts are executed on an exchange and cash settlement is made on a daily basis for market movements.
 Margin on futures contracts is included in receivable/payable to brokers, dealers, and clearing organizations.
 Options are recorded at fair value in the statement of financial condition.
 Fair value of the options is the unrealized gain or loss on the contract and is recorded in financial instruments owned and financial instruments sold, but not yet purchased.
 OTC derivatives are recorded at fair value in the statement of financial condition.
-Fair value in the statement of financial condition.
+Pricing models, using a series of market inputs, determine fair value.
+The fair value of OTC derivatives is recorded in financial instruments owned.